Metrosub/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-In order to look at the differences between weekdays and weekends, we first need to set the system language settings to English and add a new coloumn that identifies whether a given date falls on a weekend or a weekend.
+In order to look at the differences between weekdays and weekends, we first need to set the system language settings to English and add a new coloumn that identifies whether a given date falls on a weekday or a weekend.

 ```r
 Sys.setlocale ("LC_ALL", "C")